-masofurrye asked: if i may ask, how many bit coins do you plan on making?
+masofurrye said: if i may ask, how many bit coins do you plan on making?

 There will be the set of five coins, from 1 to 100 bits.
 I am also planning on making lapel pins featuring some of the symbols featured on the coins, as well as military challenge coins.